 Attend a drop-in session

-The International Student Advisory Service operates drop-in sessions from 12.30-1.30pm (Monday to Friday) during term time for quick enquiries.
+The Lancaster University Visa and Immigration Team operates drop-in sessions during term time from 12.30-1.30pm (Monday to Friday) for quick enquiries.

 Check your University email account

 It is important to check your University student email account on a regular basis (at least once a day including during the vacations) as we will use this email account to send important messages regarding your visa.

 What should I do if I lose my passport or visa?